 2.2 Experimental Animals

-A total of 134 day-old guinea fowl keets (Numida meleagris) were used in the study.
+A total of 134 day-old guinea fowl keets were used in the study.
 This comprised 71 indigenous keets (Local Nigerian Helmeted type) and 63 exotic keets (Lavender variety) obtained from a commercial hatchery in Oyo State, Nigeria.
 Upon arrival, all keets were wing-banded, vaccinated, and brooded communally under uniform conditions for the first five weeks.
 At six weeks of age (42 days), the keets were weighed, sexed by cloacal examination, and allocated to experimental treatments.
-A total of 84 birds (balanced for breed, sex, and body weight) were randomly assigned at 6 weeks to four treatment groups consisting of exotic females, exotic males, indigenous females and indigenous males.
+A total of 84 birds (balanced for breed, sex, and body weight) were randomly assigned at 6 weeks to four treatment groups consisting of exotic females, exotic males, indigenous females, and indigenous males.
 Each treatment group consisted of 21 birds and was replicated three times, with 7 birds per replicate (pen).
-This resulted in a total of 12 experimental pens (3 replicates × 4 treatments) in factorial design layout.
+This resulted in a total of 12 experimental pens (3 replicates × 4 treatments) in a factorial design layout.
 The remaining keets were excluded from the trial to achieve balanced group sizes and uniform stocking density.
 At 112 days of age (16 weeks), all birds were fasted for 12 hours, and one bird per pen (n = 3 per treatment; total n = 12) was randomly selected for blood sampling.
 Subsequently, two additional birds per pen were humanely slaughtered for breast muscle collection for fatty acid analysis.

 2.3 Housing and Management